Faster Algorithms for Growing Prioritized Disks and Rectangles: Growing cubes

 \section{Growing cubes}

-Axis-aligned cubes in $\IR^d$ are described with $d+1$ parameters.
-Thus, we can use the approach of the previous section to find the elimination order.
-However, elimination queries become much easier, since they are linear functions on the input.
-In this section, we combine the bucketing approach with ray shooting techniques for lines to reduce the running time to a slightly superlinear bound.
+Axis-aligned cubes in $\IR^d$ are given by $d + 1$ parameters.
+Thus, the general approach from Section~\ref{sec:bucketing} applies.
+However, for axis-aligned cubes, much better data structures for orthogonal range searching and for planar ray-shooting can be leveraged for elimination queries.
+In this section, we combine bucketing with orthogonal range searching and ray shooting techniques to achieve an almost linear bound.